dcm4che-dockerfiles/oauth2-proxy/README.md

       --authenticated-emails-file string                    authenticate against emails via file (one per line) --azure-graph-group-field id                          configures the group field to be used when building the groups list(id or `displayName`.
 Default is `id`) from Microsoft Graph(available only for v2.0 oidc url).
 Based on this value, the `allowed-group` config values should be adjusted accordingly.
 If using `id` as group field, `allowed-group` should contains groups IDs, if using `displayName` as group field, `allowed-group` should contains groups name
       --azure-tenant string                                 go to a tenant-specific or common (tenant-independent) endpoint. (default "common")
+      --backend-logout-url string                           url to perform a backend logout, {id_token} can be used as placeholder for the id_token
       --banner string                                       custom banner string.
 Use "-" to disable default banner.
       --basic-auth-password string                          the password to set when passing the HTTP Basic Auth header --bitbucket-repository string                         restrict logins to user with access to this repository